tomviner/chess/README.md

     - display itself
     - move pieces
 - A **game** that can
-    - intialise a board
+    - initialise a board
-    - take input from the players
+    - take input from a player